 Raul Pardo Jimenez

 … is an Assistant Professor in the SQUARE group at the IT University of Copenhagen.
 His research is focused on developing rigorous techniques to design, analyze and build software to protect online privacy.
 His interests lie at the intersection of formal methods, online privacy and computer security.
 He has done research on privacy for social networks, Internet of Things (IoT) and data analytics.
 Within these topics, he is working on privacy risk analysis, formal verification of privacy legal requirements, probabilistic programming, and Bayesian data analysis.

 … is a PhD student at the SQUARE group.
 Currently his focus is on Automatic Program Repair of API misuses with a closer aim at Locking API misuses in the Linux Kernel.
 Alfredo started his (quasi) research adventure in Compilers and Programming languages moving on then to Computational Geometry, Wireless Networks and Distributed Computing.
 Basically he enjoys (so far) solving problems with as little black magic (ML methods) as possible.

 … joined SQUARE in October ’20.
 His research interests are Software Engineering, Software Visualization and Software Product Lines.
-In his PhD project ISA (“Immersive Software Archaeology”), Adrian makes use of VR technology to immerse software engineers into a virtual representation of a software system’s structure and behavior.
-The goal of his research is to make large-scale legacy software systems more accessible and understandable.
+In his PhD project “Immersive Software Archaeology” (ISA), Adrian develops software visualizations in virtual reality as a means for rediscovering unfamiliar large-scale legacy software systems’ architecture and design.